dougeby/IntuneDocs/intune/esim-device-configuration.md

 ---

-# Configure eSIM cellular profiles in Intune
+# Configure eSIM cellular profiles in Intune - Public preview

+> [!NOTE]
+> Microsoft would like to hear from you.
+Send questions, or start a discussion by emailing `eSIMonIntune@microsoft.com`.

 ## Introduction